photoprism/photoprism-docs/docs/getting-started/synology+portainer.md

 This guide will help you install Photoprism in your Synology NAS using [Portainer](https://www.portainer.io/), an open-source container manager system.
 The guide will cover the following steps:

 - install Portainer in your Synology NAS using Task Manager;
+- configure Portainer to use your Synology's docker endpoint;
 - install Photoprism in your Synology NAS using Portainer, accessible over http / direct IP;
 - (TO-DO) configure a reverse proxy in your Synology NAS to access Photoprism over https / custom domain name.